awsdocs/amazon-connect-user-guide/doc_source/agentconsole-guide.md

 # Using the Amazon Connect Contact Control Panel<a name="agentconsole-guide"></a>

 The Amazon Connect Contact Control Panel \(CCP\) is used by agents to communicate with contacts\.
-The CCP can be used with a softphone or a desktop phone\.
+The CCP can be used with a softphone or a desk phone\.
 The phone number and configurations are managed in Amazon Connect\.

 ## Amazon Connect CCP Concepts<a name="amazon-connect-ccp-concepts"></a>